Billings, Yellowstone County

 Project Status

 Field work concluded in 2023.
-The work will be presented in two reports: a report summarizing the chemistry and nitrate evaluation and a report detailing the water budget and flow modeling.
-The chemistry report is scheduled to be published in early 2025; the modeling report is scheduled to be published in mid-2025.
+The work will be presented in three reports: a report detailing the water budget and flow modeling, a report summarizing the water quality and nitrate evaluation, and an isotope characterization study.
+The reports are scheduled to be published at the end of 2025.

 Project Reports